Caroline's Cooking

 How to make pomegranate tabbouleh

-Tabbouleh is very easy to make, there's just a bit of chopping involved as you need to dice up some tomatoes and cucumber as well as roughly chop parsley and mint.
+Tabbouleh is very easy to make, with the only real task being a decent amount of chopping.
+You need to dice up the tomatoes and cucumber as well as roughly chop parsley and mint.
 You can do a fair bit of that while the bulgur wheat soaks to plump up.

 This tabbouleh with pomegranate is a fresh, tasty side salad that will brighten up any meal.
 Easy to make, it's a slight twist on a classic with those bright fruity bursts that pair perfectly with the lemon and oil dressing and add little jewels to an already wonderful dish.